Landslide mitigation: Drainage

-The measures that can be achieved to reduce the effects of water can be shallow or deep.
+The measures that reduce the effects of water can be shallow or deep.
 Shallow drainage work mainly intercepts surface runoff and keeps it away from potentially unstable areas.
 In reality, on rocky hillsides this type of measure alone is usually insufficient to stabilise a hillside.
 Deep drainage is the most effective.
 Sub horizontal drainage is very effective in reducing pore-pressure along crack surfaces or potential breakage surfaces.
 In rocks, the choice of drain spacing, slope, and length is dependent on the hillside geometry and, more importantly, the structural formation of the mass.
 Features such as position, spacing and discontinuity opening persistence condition, apart from the mechanical characteristics of the rock, the water runoff mode inside the mass.
 Therefore, only by intercepting the mostly drained discontinuities can there be an efficient result.
 Sub horizontal drains are accompanied by surficial collectors which gather the water and take it away through networks of small surface channels.

-Vertical drainage is generally associated with sunken pumps which have the task of draining the water and lowering the groundwater level.
-The use of continuous cycle pumps implies very high running costs conditioning the use of this technique for only limited periods.
+Vertical drainage is generally associated with sunken pumps, which have the task of draining the water and lowering the groundwater level.
+As continuous cycle pumps can have high running costs, the use of this technique is commonly reserved for limited periods.
 Drainage galleries are rather different in terms of efficiency.
 They are considered to be the most efficient drainage system for rocks even if they have the drawback of requiring very high technological and financial investment.

-In particular, used in rocks this technique can be highly efficient in lowering water pressure.
+When used in rocks, this technique can be highly efficient in lowering water pressure.
 Drainage galleries can be associated with a series of radial drains which augment their efficiency.
 The positioning of this type of work is certainly connected to the local morphological, geological and structural conditions.